Available in English, Spanish and German, with other languages coming.

 Why Many Rape Victims Don't Fight or Yell

 Published in June 2015, this brief essay explains basic brain responses to being attacked, including sexually.
-It also has links to key scientific review articles on the brain bases and evolutionary origins of commonly misunderstood effects of the fear circuitry taking over: impairment of the prefrontal cortex, survival reflexes (e.g., freezing, tonic immobility) and ineffective habit behaviors.
+It also has links to key scientific review articles on the brain bases and evolutionary origins of commonly misunderstood effects of the defense/fear circuitry taking over: impairment of the prefrontal cortex, survival reflexes (e.g., freezing, tonic immobility) and ineffective habit behaviors.

 Why Rape and Trauma Victims Have Fragmented and Incomplete Memories